 What is 3Dcart?

-3Dcart was founded in 1997.
+3Dcart is an eCommerce solution that was founded in 1997.
 It’s a popular eCommerce platform and describes itself as ‘the best eCommerce platform for SEO’.
-It offers a secure shopping cart, simple order processing, and an easy-to-use store builder, along with other great features.
+It offers a secure shopping cart, simple order processing, and an easy-to-use website builder, along with other great features.

 The Main Features of 3Dcart

-- A shopping cart that is compatible with Visa, Discover, American Express, MasterCard, PayPal, and more
+- A shopping cart that is compatible with Visa Credit Card, Discover Credit Card, American Express, MasterCard, PayPal, and more

 - The shopping cart includes features like abandoned cart tools, wish lists, and more